 AAII communicates information about our Model Fund Portfolio to our membership via both print and online methods.
 Our ongoing print coverage is provided through James Cloonan’s AAII Model Portfolios column in the AAII Journal.
 Performance information and commentary are always posted and kept up-to-date at www.aaii.com/fundportfolio.

-We encourage members to study this guide, read the Journal articles and, if you have Internet access, to visit the Model Fund Portfolio area of AAII.com prior to investing any funds.
+We encourage members to study this guide, read the Journal articles and visit the Model Fund Portfolio area of AAII.com prior to investing in any funds.